gedaipek/TechHive_Global_Project/README.md

 * The loyalty program, introduced in 2019, has shown promising growth potential.
 While non members have historically spend more

 Below is the sales overview page from the Power BI dashboard and more examples are included throughout the report.
-The entire interactive dashboard can be found here [here].
+The entire interactive dashboard can be found here [here](https://github.com/gedaipek/SQL-project/blob/main/docs/TechHive%20Power%20BI%20Dashboard.pbit).

 ![Ekran görüntüsü 2025-04-17 024149](https://github.com/user-attachments/assets/70987456-a426-46d9-99b4-e940bcc14032)